Austin Riley Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 11th-ranked team ERA among all league pitching staffs (3.94).
+- The Brewers have the 10th-ranked team ERA among all league pitching staffs (3.96).

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (117 total, 1.2 per game).
+- The Brewers rank 21st in baseball in home runs surrendered (119 total, 1.2 per game).

-- His last time out was on Saturday against the Cincinnati Reds, when the right-hander tossed six scoreless innings while giving up only one hit.
+- The righty last pitched on Sunday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing three earned runs while giving up six hits.

+- In 12 games this season, the 30-year-old has amassed an ERA of 3.79, with 6.2 strikeouts per nine innings.
+Opponents are hitting .296 against him.

 © 2023 Data Skrive.
 All rights reserved.